TMD/TMJ Treatment in Golden, CO

 Acupuncture is also available upon request by Cindy Haxel conveniently located in Golden, CO.
 Dr. Kenson can discuss this treatment option with you during your consultation.

-What Our Patients Have to Say
+What Our Patients Have To Say

-“I feel very comfortable and safe, which is something I’ve never felt at a dentist.” ~ Ewelina
+"I feel very comfortable and safe, which is something I’ve never felt at a dentist."

 People sometimes believe their TMD is simply the result of a phase in life, such as a stressful situation at work.
 If the stressors are removed, a person’s TMD may resolve itself.
 But if the jaw is out of alignment, the condition needs treatment.
 Correction may be as simple as creating a custom nightguard to wear while sleeping to stop teeth grinding and clenching, or treatment may be much more involved.
 Every case is unique.
 In extreme cases, surgery could be necessary.

-What will happen if TMJ Goes Untreated?
+What Will Happen If TMJ Goes Untreated?

 Without treatment, the pain from TMJ can worsen.
 Untreated TMJ can lead to other medical conditions such as debilitating jaw or neck pain, depression, malnutrition resulting from the pain.

-Request a Consultation
+Request A Consultation

 Our doctors have a commitment to patience satisfaction that is unmatched, if you or a loved one is suffering from TMJ or TMD in the Denver area, we can eliminate this discomfort.
 To schedule a TMJ disorder consultation with our doctors, call (303) 277-9600 today!